The Personal Education Plan

 Read the Conditions of Grant.

-The £1,900 Pupil Premium Grant for children who have been adopted from care, or moved from care to a special guardianship order or residence/child care arrangements order is not managed by the Virtual School Head, but comes directly to the schools.
+The £2,300 Pupil Premium Grant for children who have been adopted from care, or moved from care to a special guardianship order or residence/childcare arrangements order is not managed by the Virtual School Head, but comes directly to the schools.

-The full amount is £1,900 per child in care.
-In Suffolk £1,698 is paid to schools in three termly allocations of £566.
-The remaining £202 is managed directly by the Suffolk Virtual School Head to support children with greater levels of need or where interventions can be obtained more cost-effectively by commissioning in bulk.
+The full amount is £2,300 per child in care.
+In Suffolk, up to £600 will be paid termly to schools, linked to the Virtual School's moderation of a sufficient termly PEP for eligible pupils.
+Any remaining funding is managed directly by the Suffolk Virtual School Head to support children with greater levels of need or where interventions can be obtained more cost-effectively by commissioning in bulk.

 How are payments made?

-The Suffolk Virtual School Head writes to relevant head teachers and designated teachers at the beginning of each term and reminds them to complete the online PEP before the end of term deadline as this is a requirement for the following term's PPG payment.
+The Suffolk Virtual School writes to eligible schools at the beginning of each term and reminds them to complete the online PEP before the end of term deadline as this is a requirement for generating eligibility for the following term's PPG payment.

-There are many best practice reports available including How Schools are spending the funding and Evaluation of Pupil Premium Research Report July 2013.
+There are many best practice reports available including How Schools are spending the funding (Ofsted) (PDF, 2.9MB) and Evaluation of Pupil Premium Research Report July 2013 (PDF, 1.45MB).

 The Education Endowment Foundation Toolkit is also very useful in helping to identify strategies that are most effective and has been used to identify the preferred interventions found in the Suffolk PEP.